hellgate75/angular2-stripe-sample/README.md

 ## Development server
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.
+Run `npm start`for a dev server on port 4201, used in development, to avoid conflicts on standard angular client port and navigate to `http://localhost:4201/`.
+Eventually choose your own port using command `ng serve --port [port number]`, to run development server on specific port.

 ## Code scaffolding